 Mrs. Alicia Edwards joined the Forestry Department in December 2014 and is the Senior Director of the Forest Resource Information Management (FRIM) Branch in the Forest Science and Technology Services Division.

-Mrs. Edwards is an active member of the Land Information Council of Jamaica and currently chairs the National Cartographic Standards Committee.
+Mrs. Edwards is a member of the Land Information Council of Jamaica Board and the Geographic Information Metadata Standards Committee.

 Ms. Novelette Anderson currently serves the Agency as the Senior Director of Human Resource Management and Development.
 Before coming to the Forestry Department, Ms. Anderson served as HR Director at the Restaurant Associates Limited and Director, HR & Administrative Services at the Police Civilian Oversight Authority.
 She also served as HR Manager at Sandy Bay Sweets Limited and the Port Authority of Jamaica.